FolaSoft/Awesome-AppServices/index.md

 These "Apps" all have one thing in common i.e. they all do some kind of "compute work" without the developer worring or managing infrastrucure.

 ## What does pricing of Azure Web App look like?

-So far App Service has being introduced as an 'abstract thing' that other more 'concrete things' are built on top off.
+May sound strange but Azure Web App is not priced directly!
+That is because Azure Web App is offered as a product (service) that is built on Azure App Service which has a cost association.

+It may help to keep in mind that App Service on Azure (or Azure App Servicee is the 'platfomr' that offers other integrated services that becomes the 'product'.
+The that way, products are built on a platform and products inherit features from the its platform.

-This is a fundamental distinction because pricing is on the managed compute platform (remember that 'abstract thing') and not on the concrete thing like the Azure Web App.
+This is a fundamental distinction and it is why pricing is on the managed compute platform(remember the [platform](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-app-service-on-azure)) and not on the [Azure Web App](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-a-web-app-on-azure) which is a prodcut built on a managed computing [platform](https://github.com/FolaSoft/Awesome-AppServices/blob/master/index.md#what-is-app-service-on-azure).

-What this means is that you can have a number of apps sharing the same App Service plan which is the cost for a set of physical resources and capacity managed by Microsoft Azure.
+What this means is that you can have a number of apps sharing the same App Service.
+The price of the App Service is defined in an App Service Plan which is the cost for a set of physical resources and capacity managed by Microsoft Azure.

 ## What makes up an Azure App Service plan?
 App Service Plan on Azure has a few distinct characteristics that describes the set of physical resources and capacity for the App Service.